rsyc/Kaggel/give me credit/README.md

 As the test csv file did not have y_test, I split the training data into training and test to see how the model works and then used th model on test csv data for prediction

-Model performance was checked using consusion matrix, computing accuracy, precision, recall, and f1 scores.
+Model performance was checked using confusion matrix, computing accuracy, precision, recall, and f1 scores.

 ### Results